-Now the fun can begin as the actions your prospects take feed into HubSpot and HubSpot responds accordingly, helping you to nudge ever closer to a close.
+Now the fun can begin as the actions potential buyers take feed into HubSpot and HubSpot responds accordingly, helping you to nudge ever closer to a close.

 HubSpot is an ecosystem of inbound marketing tools.
 Rather than list them all here, I thought I’d pick out some of my favourite features in answer to ‘Why HubSpot?’

 Context is king.
 Once added to HubSpot a contact is automatically enriched with contact details, company info, enquiry details and notes.
 But that’s just the start.
 You can also assign them to an owner with associated tasks, automatically log every conversation and see them progress through your sales pipeline in real time.